nolsen42/RouteSelectively/README.md

 2. Make sure you already have a [Zerotier Network](https://my.zerotier.com/) created and configured.
 (Further instructions regarding Zerotier can be found [on their documentation page](https://docs.zerotier.com/))

-Assuming you got Zerotier on both ends connected to the network you created and its all ready to go, we will now make changes on the client side first.
+Assuming you got Zerotier on both ends connected to the network you created and its all ready to go, we will now begin with the instructions below.

 I do recommend using iptables-persistent to save your iptables configuration, otherwise your MASQUERADE rules will be lost upon boot.